 The main economic feature of the forex market is its global scope.
 It covers the entire globe where most currencies are traded.
 Besides, the forex trading is done electronically.
 Although this aspect is very advantageous to the traders, it has some disadvantages too.
 Forex trading is done with the use of electronic communication networks like the internet, Telephone networks (ISP’s), and banks.
 The forex transactions are usually carried out through banks, financial institutions and trading houses that are either operated by governments or private bodies.

 There are two types of forex trading namely, spot forex trading and forward contract.
 In spot forex trading, traders buy and sell the same currency pair at the same time.
 For example, if a trader wants to buy the EUR/USD pair then he buys the EUR and the USD.
 Similarly, in the case of forward contract, the buyer and seller agree to buy or sell the particular currency pair at a later date.
+If you’re new to forex trading, it’s always a good idea to get in touch with a competent forex broker from an experienced firm, like Hugo Capitals (or a similar firm).
+This way, you will be more likely to make the right trading decisions.
+The world of forex trading is constantly evolving and changing, and having a professional to guide you through the process is vital to navigate this domain.

 Forex leverages are used to leverage the exchange rate.
 Leverage in the forex market refers to the use of financial instruments like credit default swaps, interest rate swaps and forward contracts.
 These can be used by any forex broker in order to increase their trading portfolio and gain profits.
 Forex leverage not only gives the trader an increased share in the profit but also ensures that the trader keeps minimum losses in his trade.
 It is because of this reason that every trader should have some amount of leverage to ensure that they do not encounter huge losses.